PollyP/ICWtool/README.md

 change how they do things all the time, and any of those changes could make ICWtools inoperable for a time, or even permanently.

-That said, do feel free to file issues on ICWtool's (Github issue tracker page)[[https://github.com/PollyP/ICWtool/issues].
+That said, do feel free to file issues on [ICWtool's Github issue tracker page](https://github.com/PollyP/ICWtool/issues).
 Developers:  Pull Requests are entirely welcome.

 ## Uninstalling ICWtools